rgcgithub/regenie/docs/docs/options.md

   --out test_bin_out_firth
 ```

-One of the output files from these two commands is included in the `example/` directory and you can check the two files using
+One of the output files from these two commands is included in the `example/` directory and
+you can check they are the same using  the following command (the message should be printed out)

 ```
-cmp test_bin_out_firth_Y1.regenie example/example.test_bin_out_firth_Y1.regenie
+cmp test_bin_out_firth_Y1.regenie example/example.test_bin_out_firth_Y1.regenie \
+  && echo "Files are identical"
 ```

 ## Input